dbt-labs/docs.getdbt.com/website/docs/docs/guides/understanding-state.md

 by comparing code in the current project against the state manifest.
 - [Deferring to previous run](run#deferring-to-previous-run-state), whereby dbt can identify references to upstream, unselected models and "defer" them to the namespaces provided by the state manifest, instead of expecting them in the current run environment's namespace.

+Together, these two features enable ["slim CI"](best-practices#run-only-modified-models-to-test-changes-slim-ci).
+We expect to add more features in future releases that can leverage artifacts passed to the `--state` flag.

-Notes:
+#### Notes:
 - The `--state` artifacts must be of schema versions that are compatible with the currently running dbt version.
 - The path to state artifacts can be set via the `--state` flag or `DBT_ARTIFACT_STATE_PATH` environment variable.
 If both the flag and env var are provided, the flag takes precedence.

-Together, these two features enable ["slim CI"](best-practices#run-only-modified-models-to-test-changes-slim-ci).
-We expect to add more features in future releases that can leverage artifacts passed to the `--state` flag.